liangshiweigithub/update/OpenGL/PBR_Theory.md

 **Metallic**: This specifies per texel whether the texel is metallic or it isn't.

-#### Fresnel reflection
 **Roughness**: specifies how rough a surface is on a per texel basis.

-The fresnel equations describes the reflection and transmission of light when incident on an interface between different optical media.
-The ratio between incident light and reflected light can be calculated by Fresnel reflection.

-#### Schlick's approximation

-Schlick's approximation is a formula for approximating the contribution of the Fresnel factor in the specular reflection of light.
-The equation is:
-$$
-R(\theta) = R_0 + (1-R_0)(1-\vec v \cdot \vec n)^5\\
-R_0 = (\frac{n_1-n_2}{n_1+n_2})^2
-$$
-$n_1, n_2$ are the indices of refraction of the two media at the interface.
-In computer graphics, one the the interfaces is usually air, meaning that $n_1$ is 1.

-In microfacet model it is assumed that there is always a perfect reflection, but the normal changes according to a certain distribution, resulting in a non-perfect overall reflection.
-When using Schlick's approximation, the normal in the above computation is replaced by the halfway vector.
-**AO**: The ambient occlusion or AO map specifies an extra shadowing factor of the surface and potentially surrounding geometry.